 For the last couple of months, HTTPS protocols have become required by Google to recognize your website as secure.
 And it’s no surprise that having one helps protect the online privacy of your visitors.
 An HTTPS protocol hides their activity and makes it harder to view what they are doing or steal the data that they are sending to your website.
 And thanks to initiatives such as Let’s Encrypt, you don’t have to pay a dime for an SSL!

-But there is one more reason why you should consider getting an SSL certificate if you don’t have one yet – trust.
+But there is one more reason why you should consider getting an cheap SSL certificate if you don’t have one yet – trust.
 Because it makes it easy for visitors to check whether your website is secure or not, it helps make your website more trustworthy.
 On top of all that, some believe that having a certificate is a ranking factor that can give you a slight boost in Google SERPS.
 Considering it’s free, it’d be a sin not to get one!

 3. Don’t Use Default Usernames and Check Your Passwords Frequently